coder/coder/docs/faqs.md

   }
 ```

-This is example will shown any other `coder_app` entries in the template, and
+This example will hide all built-in coder_app icons except the web terminal.
-the web terminal only.

 ## I want to allow code-server to be accessible by other users in my deployment.